huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 video channels.

 In our experience, we see that BBR generally works well for these applications.
-We have experimented with BBR V3, define by the BBRv2 IETF Draft {{I-D.cardwell-iccrg-bbr-congestion-control}} and by complementary data in a presentation to the IRTF {{BBRv3-Slides}}.
 However, we see problems
 in the early stage of the connection, when the path capacity is not yet assessed, and during sudden transitions, such as experienced in Wi-Fi networks.